 However, obtaining EWG certification is no small task.
 On the Novi platform, formulators constantly seek help to obtain the endless ingredient documentation necessary to meet EWG’s complex set of standards.
-Novi customers frequently ask “Why is it so hard and expensive to get EWG certified?”
+Novi customers frequently ask, “Why is it so difficult and expensive to get EWG certified?”

 Meeting complex standards (like EWG) requires extremely detailed information on every single ingredient used in a formula, often directly obtained from the ingredient supplier.
 Obtaining and interpreting this information is no small task.
 Without proper preparation, it can take 6 months or more to go through the process with EWG— so you’ll want to make sure you show up with everything you need.

 Novi has demystified this process for hundreds of brands as the only product formulation and sourcing platform that works directly with suppliers to ingest and organize complex ingredient-level data.
 This makes building products that meet any standard, including EWG, Clean at Sephora, Cruelty Free, EU Regulatory compliant, Vegan, and others, much easier.

 We’ve helped so many brands achieve the seal, which is why we know the steps to getting there like the back of our hands.
 Here are the 5 critical steps you should take to get EWG VERIFIED™ as fast, and inexpensively, as possible.